Core Model

 Skill Derivation Steps

-1. Determine skill type -- Is this skill primary, secondary, or broad for the discipline?
-Each discipline classifies every skill into one of three tiers: core (primary), supporting (secondary), or broad.
+1. Determine skill tier -- Is this skill core, supporting, or broad for the discipline?
+Each discipline classifies every skill into one of three tiers: core, supporting, or broad.

-2. Get base proficiency -- Look up the level's base proficiency for that skill type.
-For example, L3 maps primary skills to practitioner, secondary to working, and broad to foundational.
+2. Get base proficiency -- Look up the level's base proficiency for that skill tier.
+For example, J060 maps core skills to working, supporting to foundational, and broad to awareness.

 3. Apply track modifier -- Add the track's modifier for the skill's capability.
 Track modifiers apply at the capability level, affecting all skills in a capability equally.